 - In chapter 4, Professor Mazzocchi explains how he breeds rectangular goldfish.
 Use the process to practice writing step by step directions or making flowcharts.

 - Professor Mazzocchi also explains that “Fish do not like to think about things they don’t understand.”
 Is this true of people?
 We’ve found that some people like it and others say it makes their heads feel as though they’re about to explode.
 This is a nice question for a reflective essay.

 - In chapter 6, Arthur nearly catches Henrietta, but he is in a place where he is forbidden to go, and his father finds him.
 Arthur doesn’t ask his father to help him get Henrietta, for fear of getting into trouble and because he’s already sure that his father won’t help.
 Discuss other choices Aurthur might have made.

 - Arthur has to go on a family visit during the Thanksgiving break, and when he comes back, the situation has gone from being a tough break for Henrietta to being an emergency for the town of Hoboken.
 Discuss with students what constitutes an emergency, and what plans and systems are in place for emergencies in your classroom, school, and town.

 - This book was written in 1977.
 The rumor about the chicken spreads by radio in chapter 7.
 How would it spread today?
-Have students create a script for the medium they choose: perhaps a succession of Tweets or Facebook updates or TV news flashes.
+Have students create a script for the medium they choose: perhaps a succession of TikTok posts or Facebook updates or TV news flashes.